csherwood3/test-commit/README.md

-This repo is for CS 361's first requirement.
+This repo is for CS 361 Assignment 1 (first requirement).